tsirbunen/rate_a_day/README.md

 ### Localization

-Currently, only a very simple Map-based localization is implemented, as the app is so small.
-However, upgrading to, for example intl will be fairly easy with changes only to the CustomLocalizations class.
+Currently, only a very simple Map-based localization is implemented, as the app is so small with very few phrases to translate.
+However, upgrading to, for example intl will be fairly easy (changes only to the CustomLocalizations class are needed).

 If new phrases are required, add the phrases to the Phrase-enum and update the translation files (en.dart and fi.dart) accordingly.